nilearn/nilearn/doc/introduction.rst

 `Nibabel <http://nipy.sourceforge.net/nibabel/>`_ is an easy to use reader of NeuroImaging data files.
-It is not included in scientific Python distributions but is required for all the parts of the tutorial.
+It is not included in scientific Python distributions but is required for all parts of this tutorial.
 You can install it with the following command::

   $ easy_install -U --user nibabel